 The application shall describe the applicant’s experience in the continuing care retirement community industry, including any experience with continuing care at home programs.

-The Deputy Commissioner shall review all applications and make recommendations to the Commissioner by November 15.
+The Department shall review all applications and make recommendations to the Commissioner by November 15.

 The Commissioner generally shall appoint members by December 15.